NanoComp/meep/doc/docs/Scheme_User_Interface.md

 If you look at a function in the C++ interface, then there are a few simple rules to infer the name of the corresponding Scheme function.

--   First, all Meep functions (in the `meep::` namespace) are prefixed with `meep-` in the Scheme interface.
+-   First, all functions in the `meep::` namespace are prefixed with `meep-` in the Scheme interface.
 -   Second, any method of a class is prefixed with the name of the class and a hyphen.
 For example, `meep::fields::step`, which is the function that performs a time-step, is exposed to Scheme as `meep-fields-step`.
-Moreover, you pass the object as the first argument in the Scheme wrapper. e.g. `f.step()` becomes `(meep-fields-step` `f)`.
+Moreover, you pass the object as the first argument in the Scheme wrapper. e.g. `f.step()` becomes `(meep-fields-step f)`.
--   To call the C++ constructor for a type, you use `new-`*`type`*. e.g. `(new-meep-fields` `...arguments...)` returns a new `meep::fields` object.
-Conversely, to call the destructor and deallocate an object, you use `delete-`*`type`*; most of the time, this is not necessary because objects are automatically garbage-collected.
+-   To call the C++ constructor for a type, you use `new-*`. e.g. `(new-meep-fields ...)` returns a new `meep::fields` object.
+Conversely, to call the destructor and deallocate an object, you use `delete-*`; most of the time, this is not necessary because objects are automatically garbage collected.

 Some argument type conversion is performed automatically, e.g. types like complex numbers are converted to `complex<double>`, etcetera. `vector3` vectors are converted to `meep::vec`, but to do this we need to know the dimensionality of the problem in C++.
 The problem dimensions are automatically initialized by `init-structure`, but if you want to pass vector arguments to C++ before that time you should call `(require-dimensions!)`, which infers the dimensions from the `geometry-lattice`, `k-point`, and `dimensions` variables.